macohen/checklists/README.md

-# angular-seed — the seed for AngularJS apps
+# Checklist Manager

+At Viacom, we want to forget no important steps.
 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.